amidos2006/BitsyDO/README.md

 For examples about the full game text.
 Please refer to the [original repo](https://github.com/Ragzouken/bitsy-archive).

 # BitsyDO Project
+BitsyDO is a small project that I have been dreaming about for awhile.
+The current implementation is a super simple and silly for that full idea.
+The main idea is that I want to enable the player to write a summary of a story and BitsyDO take that summary and fully fledge it into a full Bitsy game.

+The current implementation is a simple version of that idea:
+- The system treats each line of the text as a room where it get populated with sprites and tiles.
+- The system picks the palettes of each room based on the sentiment value of the corresponding line (high contrast in negative sentiment and light colors in positive sentiment).
+- It also build the layout to reflect the sentiment (tiny and small for negative sentiment and open and wide for positive).
+- The game sprites correspond to the unique nouns in the summary so each noun is transformed into a game sprite.
+- For the game graphics, the system uses some simple 2D markov chains trained on the image data to generate all the game sprites.
+- For the game dialogue, the system uses Urban Dictionary and Concept Net to generate the text.

+Feel free to fix any bugs or extend the system to make a better BitsyDO system.
+You can find the source code in the [Demo folder](https://github.com/amidos2006/BitsyDO/tree/master/Demo) on github and you can try the simple system [online](http://www.akhalifa.com/bitsydo/).
+You always need interenet to use the system online.
+Be careful, big summaries might take awhile on bad internet.

 # Other Bitsy cool Projects and Games
 - [Drowsy](https://github.com/Pyrofoux/Drowsy) by [Younès Rabii](https://twitter.com/Pyrofoux): [https://pyrofoux.itch.io/drowsy](https://pyrofoux.itch.io/drowsy)